cloudnativetrainings/trainings/k8s/fundamentals/kubernetes_advanced/08_scheduling-affinity.md

 # Node Affinities

-In this course will show how the K8s Scheduler tries to keep things away from each other
+In this course will show how the Kubernetes Scheduler tries to keep things away from each other.

-1. Create a Pod
+## 1. Create a Pod

 ```yaml
 apiVersion: v1
 kind: Pod